BLUE MOOSE SKI LODGE

 The Jackson Hole Ski Resort is a relatively young ski resort having opened in the mid 1960’s.
 It soon became the destination of many hard core “extreme” skiing enthusiasts.
 The small community of Teton Village located 10 miles northwest of the town of Jackson, Wyoming began to flourish with a multitude of small stores, shops and pubs, and small “cool and groovy” ski chalets inhabited the nearby woods, like a dwelling of trolls and elfin folk immortalized in Nordic lore.
 Over the years, the "Village” as it became globally known, has prospered and many of the small structures have been updated and expanded to meet a more contemporary lifestyle.

-By the end of the remodel we achieved more than they had hoped, and, although the Blue Moose was initially thought of as just a ski lodge, it functions well in all four seasons.
+By the end of the remodel DMA achieved more than we had hoped, and, although the Blue Moose was initially thought of as just a ski lodge, it functions well in all four seasons.